mhoe4/Bootstrap-Portfolio/README.md

 `Crystal Collector` - Simple javascript game where the user tries to match the generated number by clicking on crystals which represent randomly generated values between 1 and 12.

+`Matrix Trivia` - Javascript trivia game where the user answers trivia question about the Matrix Trilogy.

 ## Contact
 Means of contacting Mark Hoefer